Application Tips from Jenni

 It certainly has its place, but I recommend using it as a starting point, as opposed to a copy and paste.

-There has been a huge increase in the number of CV’s that still have AI prompts included [e.g, insert company name here], so if you do use it, remember to delete the prompt!
+There has been a huge increase in the number of CV’s that still have AI prompts included [e.g. insert company name here], so if you do use it, remember to delete the prompt!

-And back to the cover letter – make sure it sounds like you and reflects your communication style.
-Include a brief explanation of why the role/and or the company appeals to you - so if something in the advert particularly resonated with you, I would absolutely share that.
+I recommend include a brief intro to you and a simple explanation of why the role/and or the company appeals to you.
+Maybe something within the advert particularly resonated with you, that is something I would encourage you to share.

-Hoping these insights are helpful!
+I really hope these insights are helpful!

 Jenni